Vultr DocsLatest Content

 Resizing a Vultr Load Balancer by increasing the number of nodes involves updating the Load Balancer’s configuration to incorporate additional servers.
 This adjustment distributes incoming traffic across a greater number of nodes, which enhances both performance and reliability by reducing the load on individual servers and improving overall capacity.
 By scaling up the number of nodes, you ensure that your application can handle higher traffic volumes and maintain optimal performance.

-Follow this guide to resize a Vultr Load Balancer on your Vultr account using the Vultr Customer Portal, API, or CLI.
+Follow this guide to resize a Vultr Load Balancer on your Vultr account using the Vultr Customer Portal, API, CLI, or Terraform.

 $ curl "https://api.vultr.com/v2/load-balancers" \